antony-jr/QAppImageUpdate/docs/ClassAppImageDeltaRevisioner.md

 The *QJsonObject* will follow the following format with respect to json ,

     {
-        "AbsolutePath" : The absolute path of the current operating AppImage , "Sha1Hash"     : The Sha1 hash of the current operating AppImage }
+        "AbsolutePath" : "The absolute path of the current operating AppImage" , "Sha1Hash"     : "The Sha1 hash of the current operating AppImage" , "RemoteSha1Hash" : "The Sha1 hash of the lastest AppImage" ,
+        "ReleaseNotes" : "Release notes if available"
+    }

 ### void statusChanged(short)